 I work from the premise that we all have our own inner wisdom and knowledge which can be brought to the surface through the counselling process.
 My job is to work with you to intergrate trust, respect, power and humour into a whole, bringing openness to change and a lighter view to the often heavy thinking which can dominate our lives.

 I am fully committed to working with clients to reach their potential through a cooperative momentum once a relationship is established.
-I work from a foundation of person centered, solution focused therapy and employ mindfulness meditation, focusing, narrative therapy, cognitive behavioural (CBT) and existential therapy depending on client preference.
+I work from a foundation of person centered, solution focused therapy and employ mindfulness meditation, nature/eco therapy, focusing, narrative therapy, cognitive behavioural (CBT) and existential therapy depending on client preference.
 I have trained in reiki healing which some clients find very useful when used in conjunction with counselling as a way of integrating new knowledge.